bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/inspectors.md

 category: plugins
 ---

-The Inspectors API, added in Bridgetown 1.1, provides a useful way to review or manipulate the output of your HTML or XML resources.
+The Inspectors API provides a useful way to review or manipulate the output of your HTML or XML resources.
 The API utilizes [Nokogiri](https://nokogiri.org), a Ruby gem which lets you work with a DOM-like API directly on the nodes of a document tree.

 This is a safer approach of modifying HTML/XML content than alternatives such as string manipulation or regular expressions which can be prone to error or fail on unexpected input.